Frequently Asked Questions

 What are your rates for therapy and advocacy services?

 I offer a sliding scale for therapy rates as I recognise that not all people have equal access to resources and services due to a complex interplay of factors.
-The sliding scale ensures that therapy can be accessed at multiple price points depending on your financial position.
-You can use the infographic below to reflect on which category best describes your circumstances.
+The sliding scale ensures that therapy can be accessed at multiple price points depending on your circumstance.